eradaeva1/lenstracker-api-elizaveta-radaeva/README.md

 GET /reminders: Fetches upcoming reminders for the user.
 POST /reminders: Allows users to create a new reminder.
 DELETE /reminders/:id: Deletes a reminder.
-4. AI Chat Assistant
-Implementation:

-Chat Interface: A simple chat interface will allow users to type queries about lens care, eye health, and best practices.
-This will be handled via a React component.
-AI Integration: OpenAI’s API will process the user’s queries and generate responses based on general eye care information, such as “How long can I wear my contact lenses today?” or “What should I do if I forget to take my lenses out?”.

-Endpoints:

-POST /ai/chat: Accepts the user's message, sends it to the OpenAI API, and returns the response from the AI.

 ### Tech Stack

 List technologies that will be used in your app, including any libraries to save time or provide more functionality.
 Be sure to research any potential limitations.

+Backend:
-Backend: Node.js, Express.js
+Node.js, Express.js
 Database: MySQL
-Frontend: React

 AI Services:
-OpenAI API (AI chatbot for lens care guidance)
+OpenAI API (AI chatbot for lens care guidance)  - DeepSeek

+Frontend:
+React (UI Framework)
+React Router (Navigation)
+SASS (Styling)
+Axios (API Requests)

 ### APIs

 List any external sources of data that will be used in your app.

-OpenAI API (AI-powered chatbot)
+--